ipfs/ipfs-webui/README.md

 The translations are stored on [./public/locales](./public/locales) and the English version is the source of truth.
 We use Transifex to help us translate WebUI to another languages.

 **If you're interested in contributing a translation**, go to [our page on Transifex](https://www.transifex.com/ipfs/ipfs-webui/translate/), create an account, pick a language and start translating.
+Be sure to change your notification settings to be notified when the source changed.

 You can read more on how we use Transifex and i18next in this app at [`docs/LOCALIZATION.md`](docs/LOCALIZATION.md)